Glossary

 The Regulatory Sandbox in Brazil

-One action to help solve the difficulty of creating appropriate regulation for operations involving tokens is called the “Regulatory Sandbox,” organized by the Brazilian Securities Commission (CVM).
+One of the actions created to help overcome the difficulty of creating appropriate regulations for operations involving tokens is the so-called “Regulatory Sandbox”, organized by the Brazilian Securities and Exchange Commission (CVM).

 The Sandbox functions as a testing environment monitored by the CVM, in which previously authorized participants receive temporary permission to develop innovations in regulated activities.